Confronting new NICER mass-radius measurements with phase transition in dense matter and twin compact stars: Comparison with astrophysical observations

 \subsection{Scenario A}

-Figure~\ref{fig:MR_a} shows the \MR diagrams for hybrid EoS models with four representative nucleonic EoS which are combined with the quark matter EOS specified by two values of the speed of sound $c_{\mathrm{s}}^2=1$ and $2/3$.
+Figure~\ref{fig:MR_a} shows the \MR diagrams for hybrid EoS models with four representative nucleonic EoS which are combined with the quark matter EoS specified by two values of the speed of sound $c_{\mathrm{s}}^2=1$ and $2/3$.
 Panel (a) is for stiff nucleonic EoS which demands a strong first-order phase transition with $M_{\text {max}}^{\mathrm{H}} \lesssim 1.5\,M_{\odot}$ in order to be consistent with the NICER inference for PSR J0437.
 Panel (b) uses soft nucleonic EoS which could match PSR J0437's inference without a phase transition to quark matter, but still, as an alternative, may allow for phase transitions featuring twin configurations.

-Figure~\ref{fig:MR_a} demonstrates that Scenario A contains models that are consistent with all three of the \MR measurements.
+Figure~\ref{fig:MR_a} demonstrates that Scenario A contains models that are consistent with all four of the \MR measurements.
 Each of the curves has a hadronic branch that reaches within the 95\% contours for PSR J0030, and a hybrid branch that passes through the 95\% contours for J0437 and J0740.
+(Note that the three contours for PSR J1231 are distinctly different, the stiff hadronic models meet those two larger-radius contours, while soft hadronic models meet those two smaller-radius contours instead.)
 In several cases the \MR curves are even consistent with the 68\% contours.

 For the models with higher transition density, corresponding to $M_{\max }^{\mathrm{H}}=1.5\,M_{\odot}$ or $1.4\,M_{\odot}$ it is possible that J0030 and J0437 could be hadronic-hybrid twins.
 For models with a lower transition density ($M_{\max }^{\mathrm{H}} \lesssim 1.3\,M_{\odot}$) the mass range where twins exist is below the mass interval of PSR J0437, so that PSR J0030 could be a hadronic or hybrid star, while J0437 must be a hybrid star in this case.